oveddan/gitBuildForwarder/README.md

 # gitBuildForwarder

-  Forwards commits to continuous integration servers based on the branchs that were committed to
+  Triggers branch-specific builds on continuous integration servers when corresponding branches in a git repository are committed to.

 ## Overview